Brandon Crawford Player Props: Giants vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.9 K/9, the first-best in the league.
+- The Twins pitching staff is first in the league with a collective 9.9 strikeouts per nine innings.

-- The Twins have the third-ranked team ERA across all league pitching staffs (3.43).
+- The Twins' 3.44 team ERA ranks second across all league pitching staffs.

-- The right-hander last pitched on Wednesday against the Los Angeles Dodgers, when he tossed four innings, allowing two earned runs while giving up five hits.
+- The righty last appeared on Saturday against the Los Angeles Angels, when he went six innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.